Different models represent and communicate different types of data; all are important to effective data management.

 Reporting data has different requirements and therefore should not be held to the same measures as enterprise source data.
 While we should create a logical model, the very nature of reporting data assumes de-normalization.
 If we enforce third normal form on reporting structures we will negatively impact the usefulness of the end product.
 Reporting data is typically derived from previously modeled data; therefore, we are not creating any new corporate data sources.
 It is more important that the data has been designed to reflect the access paths required (e.g., what questions are we trying to answer).

-Any new attributes created or derived should be given complete definitions that would include any calculation or summarization rules.
+Any new attributes created or derived should be given complete definitions that would include any calculation or summary rules.
 For large reporting models a full DA peer review should occur, for smaller models a review by one knowledgeable DA should be appropriate.

 Small or one-time use (non-enterprise) data